52 Classic and Contemporary Bridal Shower Gift Ideas

 Williams-Sonoma cashmere throw, $249, Williams-Sonoma.com

-Perfect for the cooking-together-couple, a Kitchenaid mixer is the holy grail of kitchen appliances.
+Perfect for the couple who cooks together, a KitchenAid mixer is the holy grail of kitchen appliances.
 If they're tight on counter space, opt for the mini mixer (it has the same motor speed, but in a smaller package).

-KitchenAid Artisan mini series tilt-head stand mixer, $330, Amazon.com
+KitchenAid artisan mini series tilt-head stand mixer, $238, Amazon.com

 The name says it all: the ultimate jewelry box.
 Linen-lined drawers safely protect all her baubles from being bumped around and scratched, with both winged sides opening to reveal hanging necklaces.
 It's as beautiful as its contents.